Sara Burchfiel, LMFT

 Newport Beach, CA

 I’m a Licensed Marriage and Family Therapist (LMFT) and Eating Disorder Specialist with over 15 years of experience supporting people through meaningful, lasting change.
-My approach is relational, trauma-informed, and depth-oriented — grounded in compassion, curiosity, and a belief that healing is possible.
+My approach is relational, trauma-informed, and depth-oriented, grounded in compassion, curiosity, and a belief that healing is possible.

 ✦ Eating disorders, disordered eating, and healing your relationship with food

-✦ Body image concerns, self-worth, and the pressure to get it “right”
+✦ Body image concerns, self-worth, and perfectionism

-✦ Identity, relationships, and life transitions
+✦ Identity exploration, relationships, and life transitions

 I invite you to reach out for a brief consultation call where you can share what’s bringing you in, ask any questions, and get a sense of me and how I work.